godak9/Amazon_Vine_Analysis_Big_Data_Processing/README.md

    - Transform the extracted DataFrame into four DataFrames that match the schema in the pgAdmin tables
    - Load the DataFrames into pgAdmin
 2. Determining Bias of Vine Reviews
-   - Filter the data and create a new dataframe to pick reviews that are more likely to be helpful
+   - Filter the data and create a new DataFrame to pick reviews that are more likely to be helpful
-   - Filter the dataframe with helpful reviews and create a new dataframe to retrieve rows where the number of "helpful_votes" divided by the number of "total_votes" is greater than or equal to 50%.
+   - Filter the DataFrame with helpful reviews and create a new DataFrame to retrieve rows where the majority of votes were helpful
-   - Filter the dataframe with rows where "helpful_votes"/"total_votes" >= 50% and create a new dataframe to retrieve all rows where the review written was part of the paid Vine program.
+   - Filter the DataFrame where the majority of votes were helpful and create a new DataFrame to retrieve all rows where the review written was part of the paid Vine program.
-   - Filter the dataframe with rows where "helpful_votes"/"total_votes" >= 50% and create a new dataframe to retrieve all rows where the review written was not part of the paid Vine program.
+   - Filter the DataFrame where the majority of votes were helpful and create a new DataFrame to retrieve all rows where the review written was not part of the paid Vine program

 The Results Section will provide a bulleted list of answers to the following questions:
 1. How many Vine reviews and non-Vine reviews were there?
 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-Finally, the Summary Section will dicuss any conclusions made about positivity bias for reviews in the Vine program.
+Finally, the Summary Section will dicuss any conclusions made about positivity bias for reviews from the Vine program.
 There will also be a suggestion for an additional analysis that could be performed on the dataser to suppport the conclusions.

 # Analysis
 ## Performing ETL on the Amazon Vine US Video Games Reviews